Love Celeb

 Love Celeb (ラブセレブ, Rabu Serebu) is a shōjo manga series created by Mayu Shinjo.
 Sakuya Ookochi, the main character from Sensual Phrase, also makes an appearance in this manga, as does Hakuron from the later spin-off Haou Airen.

 Story

 Nakazono Kirara is an aspiring starlet.
-She used to think she'd do whatever it took to get a starring role in a drama and have a CD.
-But her manager, Hanamaki, proves her wrong when he sends her into a room full of horny producers to sleep her way into a role!
-Kirara wants no part of it!
-She's a virgin, and these guys are scary!!
-Especially the silver-haired one named Gin...
-He seems to be in charge.
-But he lets Kirara leave the party with her virginity and his phone number, and it seems like nothing lost, nothing gained... until Kirara is suddenly the most famous new starlet for no apparent reason!?
+She once thought she would do whatever it took to get a starring role in a drama and have a CD.
+However, her manager Hanamaki proves her wrong when he sends her into a room full of horny producers to sleep her way into a role.
+Kirara wants no part of it as she is a virgin and the guys are intimidating, particularly the silver-haired one named Gin who appears to be in charge.
+Despite this, he lets her leave the party with his phone number and the situation takes an unexpected turn when Kirara suddenly becomes the most renowned new starlet, seemingly without any discernible reason.